dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Speed

 This shows the movement speed of the creature in a combat round.
 It’s presented in zones.
-When a monster shows a movement of 0, that doesn’t mean that it can’t move, but rather that it moves only enough to cover a distance of around five feet.
+When a monster shows a movement of 0, it means that either it cannot move, or moves only about 5 feet per combat round.
 When the creature is unable to move, double dashes will be shown here.

 #### Physical

 This section shows the statistics used in physical combat, in the form of how many dice need to be rolled for the action being performed.
-If the number shown is followed by a negative sign, the roll being performed is dropped (thus, the lowest die is picked).

 ##### Action